evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 9. Save the branch protection rule.

 By setting this branch protection rule, the "evergreen" status will be required to pass before any changes can be merged into the protected branch.
-Alternative, you can require a single or multiple variants to pass before merging, instead of all variants.
+Alternatively, you can require a single or multiple variants to pass before merging, instead of all variants.

 ## Concurrency